MohamedAymanOuchker/Interactive-Educational-Robot/README.md

    - Mount the ESP32 board centrally.
    - Connect the motors to the motor driver and wire the driver to the ESP32.
    - Install the ultrasonic sensor on the front, ensuring an unobstructed view.
-   - Position the servo and gripper mechanism at the front.

 4. **Power System:**
    - Connect the LiPo battery to the BMS and use a voltage regulator to provide stable power to the ESP32 and motors.